 The recent research findings regarding non-visual effects of light has risen back awareness on the importance of daylight and views for people, and pushed designers and builders back to consider daylight and views as key design parameters.
 Some European countries have already introduced a daylight factor and minimum glazing requirements within their national construction regulations such as UK and France.
 However, the debate still continues, even when it comes to defining standards on daylight and lighting in buildings.

-Considering all the factors described above, creating energy efficient and comfortable day lit spaces could thus be a significant design challenge, schematically represented in Figure 1.
+Considering all the factors described above, creating energy efficient and comfortable day lit spaces could thus be a significant design challenge, schematically represented.

 An Elegant Response to the Sustainable Design Challenge